Landlord building insurance is a type of cover designed to protect rental property portfolios.

 If a tenant has an accident within your property, you may be found liable.
 For example, an electric shock from faulty wiring or a fall because of a loose tile or floorboard.
 If the tenant decides the accident is your fault and pursues legal action, this insurance will cover your legal costs and any damages which may be awarded to the tenant.
 Claims can be very expensive, but the insurer will be able to advise the ideal indemnity limit for your specific situation, with most providing £2million as standard.

 This is also known as rental income protection and loss of rent insurance.
 If your property is seriously damaged and you are not able to rent it to tenants, you will lose potential income.
 This type of insurance is designed to cover any loss of rent, during the time it takes to repair or rebuild the property.
-It is important to ensure that the maximum loss of rent pay out is enough to cover your mortgage payments.
+It is important to ensure that the maximum loss of rent pay out is enough to cover your mortgage repayments.

 If your tenants are forced to vacate the property at any time due to damage, this insurance will cover the associated costs.
 For example, the cost of providing tenants with alternative accommodation, although there will be a maximum claim amount.

 Your landlord insurance quote will depend on a variety of factors.
 Many of these are outside of your control.
 These include the properties location, its size, the level of cover required and your tenant’s details.
-Also, if you have made a landlord Property insurance claims in the past your cover may be more expensive.
+Also, if you have made a landlord property insurance claims in the past your cover may be more expensive.

 If you are looking for the cheapest quote, there are several steps you can take to lower your premiums, including: